 If your neighbour is causing a disturbance — especially late in the evening or on a weekend — call the non-emergency police line to report it.
 Try to do so while the noise is actually happening.
 But also consider whether it’s worth it.
 Calling the police can escalate the conflict with your neighbour.

 Step 8.
 Consider legal action

-If none of the steps above have resolved the problem, it may be time to consider legal action.
+If none of these steps have resolved the problem, it may be time to consider legal action.
 If you’ve told your neighbour about the noise but it continues to disturb your peace and quiet, you can start a nuisance action.
-If you’re a tenant, you can file a claim in the Residential Tenancy Branch.

 But think carefully about this option.
-Taking legal action (especially court action) can be a long, expensive, and stressful process.
+Taking legal action can be a long, expensive, and stressful process.
 And there’s no guarantee you’ll win.
-For example, a noise may be permitted by zoning or custom (in an industrial or agricultural area).
-Or a court or tribunal may decide that there isn’t enough evidence of a nuisance.
+For example, a noise may be permitted by zoning, or a court or tribunal may decide there isn’t enough evidence of a nuisance.

 If you do prove your claim, you may get an order for compensation.
+(But be aware that compensation in neighbour nuisance cases is not generally high.)
 The court or tribunal can also order other remedies, like requiring the neighbour to stop the noise.
-Or the strata might be told to hire a structural engineer.

 If your claim is for less than $5,000 (or is a strata dispute), you can bring it to the Civil Resolution Tribunal.
-This online system is inexpensive and encourages a collaborative approach to resolving disputes through use of a "solution explorer" and a mediation component.
+This online system is inexpensive and encourages a collaborative approach to resolving disputes.

 Taking legal action against a neighbour will almost certainly strain your relationship — no small matter since you’re living next to one another.
 Think of it as a last resort.